9QIX/Google-Cybersecurity-Certification-Notes/IV. Tools of the Trade - Linux and SQL/Week 2/I. All about linux.md

 **Key Takeaways**
 It’s important for **[[security analysts]]** to understand the **[[Linux architecture]]** and how these components are organized.
 The components of the **[[Linux architecture]]** are the **[[user]]**, **[[applications]]**, **[[shell]]**, **[[Filesystem Hierarchy Standard (FHS)]]**, **[[kernel]]**, and **[[hardware]]**.
 Each of these components is important in how **[[Linux]]** functions.

+## Explore: Components of the Linux OS

+### Trace the flow through Linux

+- **User** - The user decides to create a new file.
+- **Application** - The user opens the application for communicating with the shell.
+- **Shell** - The user enters commands in the shell to indicate they want to create a new file.
+- **Filesystem Hierarchy Standard (FHS)** - The shell creates the new file in the FHS.
+- **Kernel** - The contents and location of the new file are passed to the kernel.
+- **Hardware** - The kernel tells the hardware how and where to save this new file.